Analytic thermal bootstrap meets holography: Black brane background

 \paragraph{KMS condition.} The two-point function of identical scalars satisfies periodicity (or KMS condition) around the thermal circle~\cite{Kubo:1957mj,Martin:1959jp}.
 Combining the KMS condition with the transformation $\tau \to -\tau$, which is always a symmetry in a CFT,\footnote{If the CFT is not parity-invariant, it may be necessary to accompany this transformation with a reflection in some spatial coordinates~\cite{Iliesiu:2018fao}.} one finds that the two-point function satisfies

 \paragraph{Analytic structure and GFF expansion.} The analytic structure of thermal correlation functions is a crucial ingredient that enabled the derivation of a thermal inversion formula~\cite{Iliesiu:2018fao} and the crossing-symmetric inversion of single operators in the OPE~\cite{Alday:2020eua,Barrat:2025nvu}.
-In this paper we focus on two-point functions of identical scalars at zero spatial separation and with a spectrum consisting only of operators with integer conformal dimensions.
 Here we spell out the analytic structure and its consequences in the complex $\tau$-plane for this special case.

-The fact that all conformal dimensions are integers implies that the correlator $g(\tau)$ is analytic except for the Matsubara poles, i.e., poles that are located at $\tau = \beta k$, $k \in \mathbb{Z}$, as illustrated in Figure~\ref{fig:AnalyticStructure}.
-This situation is a special case of the general analysis in~\cite{Barrat:2025nvu}, for which we have